Managing Impacts

 Historical management of introduced flora species threatening admired indigenous flora, Susan Island, Grafton 1894

-The extensive Clarence River catchment, located on the north-east coast of New South Wales, was home to the Bundjalung, Gumbaynggirr and Yaegl nations.
+The extensive Clarence River catchment, located on the north-east coast of New South Wales approximately 700 kilometres north of Sydney, is home to Bundjalung, Gumbaynggirr and Yaegl First Nation communities.
 Forced dispossession of the Traditional Owners by timber cutters commenced in the 1840s.
-Exhaustive logging of the valuable tree, Red Cedar Toona ciliata, was undertaken.
-The remainder of the Clarence River rainforest community, today known as Lowland Rainforest on Floodplain, was progressively burnt and cleared for farming.
+Selective, exhaustive logging of the commercially valuable rainforest tree, Red Cedar Toona ciliata was undertaken.
+Known today as Lowland Rainforest on Floodplain, the remainder of the Clarence River rainforest community was progressively burnt and cleared for farming.

-However, on Susan Island, a mobile shoal that bisected the Clarence River at Grafton, the rainforest remained in a relatively intact condition, despite the cutting of cedar that had occurred.
+Susan Island is a well vegetated, mobile shoal located in the middle of the Clarence River, adjacent to Grafton township.
+The Red cedar on the island had been logged by approximately 1850, but the remainder of the rainforest that covered the island had not been cleared for agriculture, and in 1870 was still in a relatively intact condition.
 For reasons unknown, the island was declared a recreation reserve in 1870.
-The trustees of the reserve admired and valued the rich biological and aesthetic qualities of the rainforest and attempted to preserve these qualities, despite public pressure to clear the vegetation and develop the island as a health and recreation resort.
+The trustees of the reserve admired and valued the rich biological and aesthetic qualities of the rainforest and attempted to preserve these qualities, despite public pressure to clear the vegetation and develop the island as a health and recreation resort (Ardill 2019).

-The introduced plant species, lantana Lantana camara, had become established on Susan Island by ca.1890, quite possibly in a small cleared area.
+The introduced plant species, lantana Lantana camara had become established on Susan Island by ca.1890, quite possibly in a small cleared area.
 Recognising the threat that the lantana posed to the integrity of the adjacent rainforest community, the trustees arranged for slashing work to be undertaken in 1894.
-Trustee James Clarence Wilcox, a skilled naturalist, initiated further weed management works in ca.1900.
-These efforts appear to have been largely ineffectual, and the lantana and other weeds, along with further vegetation clearing and stock grazing, had devastated much of the rainforest by the 1920s.
+Skilled naturalist and reserve trustee, James Clarence Wilcox initiated further weed management works in ca.1900.
+These efforts appear to have been largely ineffectual, and the lantana, additional weed species, vegetation clearing and stock grazing had substantially devastated the mid-section of the island by the 1920s.

-The trustees’ 1894 attempt to manage the lantana is the earliest known work undertaken in Australia by settlers to control an introduced flora species that was threatening biologically valued indigenous flora and avifauna.
-Despite the failure of the weed work, a section of intact rainforest resisted the lantana onslaught and other degrading processes, and survived to the present day.
-Today, Susan Island nature reserve is managed by the New South Wales National Parks and Wildlife Service, with valued input coming from the Traditional Custodian Nyami Julgaa women’s group and the regional community.
+The 1894 attempt by the trustees to manage the lantana is the earliest known work undertaken by Australian settlers to control an introduced flora species that was threatening intrinsically valued indigenous flora and avifauna.
+Despite the failure of the weeding work, a section of undegraded, resilient rainforest resisted the lantana onslaught, and survived.
+Today, Susan Island nature reserve is managed by the New South Wales National Parks and Wildlife Service, with valued input coming from the Traditional Custodian Nyami Julgaa womens’ group and the regional community.

 Reference: